+There is another benefit of Facebook for Business.
 If you’re looking for constructive notes from real people to make your business stronger, your Facebook page is a great place to address feedback directly and let customers know they’ve been heard.
 Plus, your published posts can help you grow your community by providing customers with content to share with Facebook friends how much they love your business.

 You can reach your target audience simply and efficiently.

 Yes, there are over a billion people on Facebook, but you don’t need to reach all of them — just those in your sweet spot.
 Facebook for Business gives you the ability to choose specific audiences to reach with your boosted posts by their geographic location, age, interests, and more.

 For example, if you’ve just opened a new yoga studio, you could boost a post from your page to reach men and women aged 20 to 65 years old who live within a 30-kilometre radius of your studio.
 You can reach them for an efficient cost — likely £20 to £50 for several days of exposure.
 For more information on how much to spend and how to measure your efficiency, check out Facebook’s Budgeting.

 It allows you to have a mobile-optimised experience.